All Episodes

 We'll be back after this.

-Obama gets this started after Gabby Gifford's.
+Obama gets this started after Gabby Giffords.

-Who was it called Mitt Romney uh felon?
+Who was it called Mitt Romney felon?

 Who was it?

-That wouldn't that be the Obama campaign.
+Wouldn't that be the Obama campaign?

-I'll tell you, this is my friends, what it all means is that the daily drivel and bilge that you see is not true.
+I'll tell you, this is, my friends, what it all means is that the daily drivel and bilge that you see is not true.

 But we are still profoundly effective, and that is what bothers them.